All guides

 Pathogenic bacteria

 Certain bacteria cause significant digestive disorders.
-Fecal analysis identifies them and guides the appropriate antibiotic treatment.
+Fecal analysis identifies them and guides the appropriate treatment.

 A simple but essential test

 Fecal analysis is the baseline test for evaluating intestinal symptoms.
-If results remain negative despite persistent symptoms, your veterinarian may recommend further tests: abdominal ultrasound, blood work, or intestinal biopsy.
+If results stay negative despite persistent symptoms, your veterinarian may recommend further tests: abdominal ultrasound, blood work, or intestinal biopsy.

 Having everything ready in advance makes the procedure faster and safer.
 All items are available at pharmacies.